MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-directquery-about.md

 When you define the model, follow this guidance:

 - **Avoid complex queries in Power Query Editor.** Power Query Editor translates a complex query into a single SQL query.
 The single query appears in the subselect of every query sent to that table.
 If that query is complex, it might result in performance issues on every query sent.
-You can get the actual SQL query for a set of steps by selecting the last step in Power Query Editor and choosing **View Native Query** from the context menu.
+You can get the actual SQL query for a set of steps by right-clicking the last step under **Applied steps** in Power Query Editor and choosing **View Native Query**.

 - **Keep measures simple.** At least initially, limit measures to simple aggregates.
 If the measures operate in a satisfactory manner, you can define more complex measures, but pay attention to performance.